mossicrue/clh-sorint/README.md

 Unofficial fork of the [Command Line Heroes](https://github.com/CommandLineHeroes/clh-bash) game repository.
 This game will be used during Sorint.lab Download Festival 2021 for the "Fun" part.

+It's a speed game where you make point every time you type a commands or keywords of the following accepted language:
+- bash / shell
+- python
+- javascript
+- html
+- SQL

+These are the WIP languages
+- ansible module
+- microsoft / powershell
+- cisco

+NOTE: To add additional languages see the end of this readme

 ## Get started

 The Game is been containerized for a simply deploy in a docker or kubernetes environment.